 In the winter, the museum is closed on Monday and Tuesday.
 On Wednesday, Thursday and Sunday, the facility is only open until 5 pm.
 On Fridays and Saturdays, they stay open til midnight, and those late nights are when many of the adult events are held, complete with a bar serving alcohol.

-Admission is currently $12 for anyone over the age of 3 (there’s no child discount), with an extra $5 charge if you want to go on the roof.
+Admission is currently $15.36 with fees for daytime visits for anyone over the age of 3 (there’s no child discount), with an extra $5 charge if you want to go on the roof.
 The roof was not open when we visited – I’m not sure what’s up there, but it’s closed November through May.
+Prices are accurate as of 2019.

 The St. Louis City Museum is definitely worth the cost.
 I can imagine that during the summer, this place would be absolutely overrun with visitors.
 If you have the time and can withstand winter temperatures, you may want to check it out during the colder months.
 It may not be as popular as the St. Louis Arch… but it should be.